Constitution of Student Government Association

 The name of this organization shall be the Student Government Association of the Community College of Philadelphia.
 In this document, and the College generally, this organization is also called the SGA.

-Article III: Purpose, Function, and Authority
+Article IV: Purpose, Function, and Authority

 1. The purpose and functions of the Student Government Association shall be:

-1. To provide for the general welfare of the student body, and contribute to carrying out the College's Mission;
+1. to provide for the general welfare of the student body, and contribute to carrying out the College’s Mission;

 2. to ensure that the interests of the students of the Community College of Philadelphia are represented in the life of the College and in the governance structure of the College;